martintrojer/martintrojer.github.com/content/post/2012-07-17-replicating-datomicdatalog-queries-with-corelogic-take-2.md

 ;; (["John" 71] ["Jane" 73])
 ```

-Hmm, this looks suspiciously like a victim-of-a-macro(tm), maybe something like this;
+Hmm, this looks suspiciously like a victim of a macro.
+Maybe something like this:

 ```clojure
 (defmacro defquery [relname find rels]